NCTU-Math-Software/final_project-chen-yu-ye/README.md

 Since we have "bigMul", in the process of this program, there is no number exceeds 2 * 10^10 ,and each step can be calculated precisely .

 ***
-# Correctness checking of small numbers
+# Correctness checking for small numbers

 In this program, we can check that 1^1+2^2...+10^10 % 10^10 has the same result by derectly computing ,but 1^1+2^2...+15^15 has different result compared to the program that don't use bigMul.